theory/justatheory/content/post/past/web/markup/html-embed-test.md

-figure out how to add `<param>` tags that would tell it to include various styles, too, since it appears that CSS I have in this page has no effect on the content of the object (I have some CSS to make the `<code>` tag have a green background, but for me at least, it has no effect.
+figure out how to add `<param>` tags that would tell it to include various styles, too, since it appears that CSS I have in this page has no effect on the content of the object (I have some CSS to make the `<code>` tag have a green background), but for me at least, it has no effect.

 So why isn't this more common?
 It [seems to work well] in a lot of browsers.
 Would you use it?
 What are the downsides?